HyperspaceMadness/Mega_Bezel/README.md

 - **Split Mode Preserve Center %** --- Preserves a part of the center of the graphic when split is used
   - One usage is to have a logo in the center of the bottom of the monitor graphic and reserve space for this

+- **Split Mode Repeat Width %** --- Width of repeating texture in exposed area
+  - When this is 0 repeat is off

 - **Scale** --- *Scales image layer equally in both directions*
 - **Scale X** --- *Scales image layer horizontally*